 About David Allen

-A journalist for more than a quarter century, David Allen has been writing a column for the Daily Bulletin since 1997 and blogging since 2007.
-He lives in Claremont.
-E-mail David here or read columns here.
+A journalist for more than 30 years, David Allen has been chronicling the Inland Valley for the Daily Bulletin since 1997 and blogging since 2007.
+He is the author of three books of columns: "Pomona A to Z," "Getting Started" and "On Track."
+E-mail David here.

 Facebook Twitter Pinterest Plusone Linkedin Digg Reddit Stumbleupon Tumblr Email